Dead Rising 3: Plot

 Once reunited with the others, Nick learns from Isabella that he, Diego and other orphans born from U.S. soldiers stationed in Santa Cabeza were experimented upon by her brother Carlito in order to become live biological weapons, with each of them carrying the parasite.
 However, Nick is immune to it instead, and he must leave the town alive in order to have a cure developed.
 Interested in the reward for Nick, Red turns on the group and fights him.
 After Red is killed, Nick uses a transceiver, and pretending to be a military agent, tells Hemlock that they need more time to apprehend him.
 The general agrees, extending the time before the bomb deployment by an extra day.
 Nick and Annie end up kissing.
 Soon after, Chuck Greene arrives with Rhonda and Gary, revealing that Annie is actually his daughter Katey and that Gary was working for him.
 Chuck had turned to a life of crime in order to provide Zombrex for his daughter, but this led to his daughter running away from home.
 Chuck and Annie reconcile.
 Gary and Rhonda volunteer to stay and help rescue any remaining survivors before leaving the city.

 As Nick is about to take off with the others, he overhears on the radio that Hemlock is planning to create a biological weapon with the zombies.
 Nick and Chuck then decide to team up to stop Hemlock's plan before escaping.
 After Hemlock kills Mallon upon being angered by her disrespect, he proceeds with the extraction of king zombies from the city, but Nick and Chuck stop him.
 The General is ultimately killed in a confrontation with Nick, who escapes the city with the others, leading to the creation and distribution of a cure to the zombie infection.
 After the credits, it is revealed that Isabella was truly responsible for the outbreak, convincing Mallon to begin it so that the carrier of the immunity would be revealed, and successfully making herself the creator of the cure while clearing her family name from Carlito's crimes in Willamette.
-Back in the present, Isabella destroys some evidence incriminating her and leaves the city with the others.
+Back in the present, Isabella destroys some evidence incriminating her and leaves the city with the others, satisfied that her reputation and future is now safe.

-Alternate Endings
+Alternate endings

 Like the previous games, Dead Rising 3 has multiple alternate endings that can occur, depending on the player's choices in the last chapter of the game and if the main campaign is completed before the bombing of Los Perdidos begins.
 The summary above is the canon ending, Ending S, unlocked if the player follows Nick's morals in the game.
 (Note: Unlike previous games, Ending A is the ending that leads into Chapter 8 and Ending S, making Ending S the true ending and Ending A the "gateway" true ending.)